MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 - A **transparent outline icon** measuring 32 x 32 pixels.
 - A **manifest.json** file that specifies the attributes of your app.

-These files need to be zipped in an app package for use in uploading your tab to Teams.
+These files must be zipped in an app package to upload your tab to Teams.
 Microsoft Teams will load the `contentUrl` specified in your manifest, embed it in an <iframe\>, and render it in your tab.

 ### .csproj